XUranus/PolyU-25Fall-COMP5423-RAG/README.md

 This project aims to develop a **Retrieval-Augmented Generation (RAG)** system using a subset of the HotpotQA dataset, which contains multi-hop, Wikipedia-based questions along with their corresponding answers.
 The objective is to build an end-to-end question answering system capable of handling complex queries that require reasoning across multiple documents.
 By integrating a retrieval module with a generative large language model, the system will improve both the factual accuracy and explainability of answers through evidencegrounded response generation.
 The HotpotQA dataset will serve as the training and evaluation foundation, with a focus on understanding the application of RAG techniques to multi-hop, explainable question-answering tasks.
 The project will optimize both retrieval and generation components to enhance overall system performance for real-world RAG applications.

 ## Project Resource
-In this project, we will develop and evaluate an RAG system based on a sampled subset of HotpotQA.
-The Train and Validation splits with relevant documents could be used in developing and self evaluation, while the Test split is for the final performanceevaluation by TAs.
-HQ-small is released at [https://huggingface.co/datasets/izhx/COMP5423-25Fall-HQ-small](https://huggingface.co/datasets/izhx/COMP5423-25Fall-HQ-small)
+In this project, we will develop and evaluate an RAG system based on a sampled subset of `HotpotQA`.
+The `Train` and `Validation` splits with relevant documents could be used in developing and self evaluation.
+The sampled `HQ-small` is released at [https://huggingface.co/datasets/izhx/COMP5423-25Fall-HQ-small](https://huggingface.co/datasets/izhx/COMP5423-25Fall-HQ-small)

 ![](screenshot.png)